lazyexpert/snake/README.md

+# Snake
+Classical snake game implemented with C++ and SFML library.

-# snake
+# Features
-LOL, this is how web developers create responsive desktop apps :)
+All gaming dimensions are responsive to the window dimensions.
+The behavior is close to the responsive web pages behavior.

 # Dependencies
 [SFML](http://www.sfml-dev.org/) - find your install way.